cyrmee/expense-tracker-backend/README.md

 - REST API documentation at: `http://localhost:5000/api/docs` (Swagger UI)

+## AI-Powered Features

+The application integrates with Google's Gemini AI model to provide intelligent expense processing capabilities:

+### Natural Language Expense Parsing

+Users can submit expense descriptions in natural language, and the AI will extract:

+- The expense amount
+- The date of the expense (supports both exact dates and relative terms like "yesterday" or "last week")
+- The appropriate expense category
+- Which money source was used
+- Additional notes about the expense

+Example: "Spent $45 at the grocery store yesterday using my credit card" will be automatically parsed into a structured expense entry.

+### Smart Category Suggestions

+When adding a new expense, the AI can suggest the most appropriate category based on the expense description, making categorization faster and more consistent.

+These features require a valid Google Gemini API key to be configured in your `.env` file.

 ## Project Structure

 - `src/` - Source code
+  - `ai/` - AI service for natural language expense processing and category suggestions
   - `auth/` - Authentication module (login, register)
   - `user/` - User management module
   - `expense/` - Expense tracking and management